jorkro/wirecaml/README.md

 ## What does it stand for?
 WIRECAML stands for "Weakness Identification Research Employing CFG Analysis and Machine Learning"

-## What is the basis for this research?
+## What does it do?
-The thesis that I've written can be found in the docs/ directory.
+This tool combines data-flow analysis and machine learning to find software vulnerabilities (SQLi and XSS) in PHP applications.
+The thesis that I've written on this topic can be found in the docs/ directory.

 ## How do I get the data set?
 Due to its size, the data set will have to be downloaded separately.
 The tarball is ~1.6GB and once unpacked, the resulting data set is ~6GB.